Robert S Kaplan Foundation

 Robert Steven Kaplan serves as trustee of the foundation with no reported compensation.

 Background: Kaplan is a prominent American economist and philanthropist who served as vice chairman of Goldman Sachs during a 23-year tenure (1983-2006) in various leadership roles.
-He later served as President and CEO of the Federal Reserve Bank of Dallas (2015-2021).
+He later served as President and CEO of the Federal Reserve Bank of Dallas (2015-2021) and rejoined Goldman Sachs as vice chairman in 2024.
 Kaplan graduated from the University of Kansas (1979) and Harvard Business School (1983).
-He currently serves on the faculty of Harvard Business School as the Martin Marshall Professor of Management Practice.
+He previously served on the faculty of Harvard Business School as the Martin Marshall Professor of Management Practice.

 Additional Leadership Roles: